 Select the unzipped image and the device to be written

-4- Select to create a MD5 Hash, in order to check that the download was not corrupted.
-THe result should be
+4- Select to create an MD5 Hash, in order to check that the download was not corrupted.
+The result should be

 6- Download the file Kernel-ZYBO.
-This contain the Linux-Kernel to compile for ZYBO board.
+This contains the Linux-Kernel to compile for ZYBO board.

-7- Open the contain folder of the SD card.
-You should overwrite or replace this files on the SD.
+7- Open the container folder of the SD card.
+You should overwrite or replace these files on the SD.
 It is possible that it is not possible to overwrite the files, because there is not enough disk space.
 But if you delete the SD file and then copy then into the SD it is working.

 8- Introduce the SD-card in the ZYBO card slot.
 Remember that you must change the jumper JP5 in order to change the program mode into SD.
 This will boot up the board from the SD card.